 Tests & Final Exam: There will be a total of four tests, with the fourth exam being your final exam.
-The tests will consist of 50 multiple choice questions valued at two points each.
+The tests will consist of 25 multiple choice questions valued at 4 points each.
 All exams will cover multiple chapters, and the Final is a Departmental (Comprehensive) version.
 It is imperative that students complete reading assignments in order to be better prepared for the exams.
 I do not drop any test grades.
 No study guides will be provided and the exams will be taken via Blackboard from any location with internet access.
-The exam will only be available for a specified time period and you will have 3 hours to take the examination- You may stop, save and exit, and continue the exam as needed; remember that you get a total of 3 hours but it does not have to be completed in one sitting.
-The exam can only be taken one time and once the time has expired the exam will no longer be available.
+The exam will only be available for a specified time period and once you start the test you will have 1 hour to complete it.
+The exam can be taken up to three times, and the highest grade of the three attempts will be recorded.
 This is an open-book test and all test questions will come out of the textbook.

 Extra Credit: In this age of technology it is imperative that college students master the art of internet research, therefore for every exam up to ten extra credit points can be earned if the student submits to me their opinion on a website they found pertinent to the material in the chapters covered for the exam.
 DO NOT use websites such as Wikipedia, Dictionary.com, etc.- Actually research a site related to the material.
-The assignment should include the URL, the date accessed, author and/or organization that maintain the site, and 2-3 sentences on your opinion of the webpage.
-The extra credit is optional and due dates are posted; only one extra credit assignment can be turned in per exam.
-The assignment must be 50-100 words in length and submitted via the appropriate Discussion Board thread.
+The assignment should include: 1) URL, 2) date accessed, 3) author and/or organization that maintain the site, and 4) 2-3 sentences (At least 50 words) on your opinion of the webpage.
+The extra credit is optional and due dates are posted; only one extra credit assignment can be turned in per exam-Submit via the appropriate Discussion Board thread.